Answers to the most commonly asked Nominee Service questions.

 Do you offer a probate service?

-Yes, we can value the shares at the date of death and send out the appropriate probate valuation, the cost is £10 per stock (subject to a minimum of £30) + vat.
+Yes, we can value the shares at the date of death and send out the appropriate probate valuation.
+For stocks registered in our nominee the cost is £12.50 per stock (subject to a minimum of £37.50) + vat.
+For stocks registered in own name the cost is £20.00 per stock (subject to a minimum of £60) + vat.
 Additionally we can release funds to HMRC to cover tax before the probate is released subject to certain conditions.
-Executors can be spared a significant amount of administrative problems particularly in respect of foreign registered securities by having stock registered in a nominee name
+Executors can be spared a significant amount of administrative problems particularly in respect of foreign registered securities by having stock registered in a nominee name.

 What are the dealing charges?